rostislav-nikitin/Plugin.BluetoothClassic/README.md

 ## Examples
 The examples folder contains working example(s) that demonstrates how to use this package in practice.
-* Retry example demonstractes how to work with `IBluetoothConnection`
+* Retry example demonstractes how to work with a `IBluetoothConnection`
-* Digit example demonstrates how to work with `IBluetoothManagedConnection` one
+* Digit example demonstrates how to work with a `IBluetoothManagedConnection` one